 Is Sitemark IEC Compliant?

-An important point to note is that IEC TS 62446-3 was originally written in 2005 for handheld inspections; therefore, several elements are impossible or impractical to comply with when using a drone for data acquisition.
-At Sitemark, we aim to identify the optimal balance between quality and operational excellence while still meeting the IEC standard.
-With this objective in mind, we have used the IEC standard as the basis to develop our Fuse Platform, which supports both the Solar Site Inspection Pro and Essential products.
+An important point to note is that IEC TS 62446-3 was originally written in 2005 for handheld inspections, therefore, there are several elements that are impossible or impractical to comply with when using a drone for data acquisition.
+At Sitemark, our goal is to identify the optimal balance between quality and operational excellence while still meeting the IEC standard.
+With this objective in mind, we have used the IEC standard as the basis to develop our thermography products.

 1) Geometric resolution(IEC Page 9): The standard requires that you need a maximum Geometric resolution of 3cm/pixel.
-You want a high resolution to have sufficient measurements/temperature samples for every cell on the solar panel.
+The reason you want a high resolution is so that you have sufficient measurements/temperature samples for every cell on the solar panel.
 The average solar cell size is 16x16cm.
-This means that the standard wants you to have about 25 measurements per cell to ensure that the measurement is not compromised if you have some drifting pixels in your sensor.
-At Sitemark, we fly at 35 meters, resulting in a 5cm/pixel resolution or a minimum of 9 measurements per cell.
+This means that the standard wants you to have about 25 measurements per cell to ensure that if you have some drifting pixels in your sensor, the measurement is not compromised.
+At Sitemark, we fly at 35 meters resulting in a resolution of 5cm/pixel or minimum 9 measurements per cell.
 However, we also offer the possibility to fly at 23 meters to comply with the 3cm/pix resolution.
-However, this multiplies the flight time by 2.5, which doubles the data acquisition cost.
-It is easy to see why most clients only use this option in rare cases, such as difficult warranty claims.
+However, this multiplies the flight time by 2,5 which more than doubles the cost of data acquisition.
+It is easy to see why most clients would only use this option in specific rare cases such as difficult warranty claims.

-3) A thorough solar site inspection includes the panels and the BOS components (balance-of-system).
-The BOS components include cables, contacts, and switches.
+3) A thorough solar site inspection includes both the panels and the BOS components (balance-of-system).
+The BOS components include cables, contacts, switches.
 Sadly, as magical as drones are, they cannot see into the electrical cabinets to evaluate the BOS equipment.
-Our 3rd party pilots are not qualified to do so, only certified electricians.
-However, with the inspection of the data in-house and the quality checks performed by certified thermographers*, we highlight if we detect a problem that merits further investigation.
+And our 3rd party pilots are not qualified to do so, only certified electricians.
+However, with the inspection of the data in-house and the quality checks performed by certified thermographers*, we do highlight if we detect a problem that merits further investigation.

-4) Emissivity: To avoid reflection of the thermal imaging camera or the operator in the glass, the camera should not be positioned perpendicularly to the inspected module.
+4) Emissivity: To avoid reflection of the thermal imaging camera or the operator in the glass, the camera should not be positioned perpendicularly to the module being inspected.
 However, emissivity is highest when the camera is perpendicular and decreases with an increasing angle.
-A 50 – 60° viewing angle is a good compromise (where 0° is perpendicular).
+A viewing angle of 5–60° is a good compromise (where 0° is perpendicular).
 Is there a difference between systems with a large tilt angle and ones with a flatter angle?
-According to the IEC standard, emissivity changes so temperatures can differ slightly.
+According to the IEC standard, emissivity changes, so temperatures could be slightly different.
 We currently don’t take that change in emissivity into account, and again, this is not a standard offering within the industry for drone-acquired data.
-But it is interesting to note that since a drone flies above the panels, they actually have a better perspective on panel angle (and, therefore, emissivity) vs. being on the ground with a handheld instrument.
+But it is interesting to note that since a drone flies above the panels, they actually have a better perspective on panel angle (and therefore, emissivity) vs. being on the ground with a handheld instrument.

-6) Solar anomaly numbering delivers a numbering for each anomaly detected with an accurate description of the location in the PV plant, which provides the customer with a clear identification of the anomaly and the coordinates already included.
+6) Solar anomaly numbering delivers a numbering for each anomaly detected with the accurate description of the location in the PV plant, which provides the customer a clear identification of the anomaly and the coordinates already included.
 Read this support article to find out more.

 7) Remedial actions: Sitemark provides thermal anomaly types and visual anomaly causes.
 The causes are categorized in severity, and remedial actions are correlated with these.
 Check out this support article to find out more.

 IEC compliance is important, so get in touch with our experienced team of certified thermographers if you still have questions regarding your specific situation.
-Based on IEC standards, Sitemark has extensive experience delivering the ideal balance between operational costs, efficiency, and quality.
+Sitemark has extensive experience in delivering the ideal balance between operational costs, efficiency and quality based on IEC standards.

 One Comment